Ninfield & Hooe Village Voice

 DANCE/EXERCISE CLASSES.
 Samantha Hughes-Guard A.I.S.T.D (Hons) Please call 07970650321 or email me at [email protected] for more information.

-MOVEMENT 2 MUSIC – Monday mornings 10-11.30am at the Memorial Hall- Chair based and Standing exercises for the Older but Still Active person.- great fun, lots of laughs and a sing along too -for improved fitness, balance and strength, and to enjoy a get together with friends . £6 per class, to include coffee and biscuits.
-Everyone welcome...
-Ladies And Gents!!
+MOVEMENT 2 MUSIC – Monday mornings 10am-11.30am at the Memorial Hall.
+Chair-based and standing exercises for the older but still active person.- great fun, lots of laughs and a sing along too, for improved fitness, balance and strength, and to enjoy a get together with friends. £6 per class, to include coffee and biscuits.
+Everyone welcome, ladies and gents.

 DANCERCISE – Wednesday evenings 6.30pm at the Memorial Hall – great exercise, great fun and the chance to learn new styles of dance. £6 per class.